luisnewmanh/School_District_Analysis/README.md

 ### Purpose
 The purpose of this analysis is to deliver key indicators for the City School District:

-1. A high-level snapshot of the district's key metrics, presented in a table format
+1. A high-level snapshot of the district's key metrics
-2. An overview of the key metrics for each school, presented in a table format
+2. An overview of the key metrics for each school
     - Top 5 and bottom 5 performing schools, based on the overall passing rate
     - The average math score received by students in each grade level at each school
     - The average reading score received by students in each grade level at each school